Image 1 of 1

 Ingredients - Amla fruit, milk thistle, nettle leaf, dandelion root, ginger, black seed, rosemary, peppermint leaf, catnip, moringa, mullein, black pepper, sea moss and kelp.

-Amla is rich in vitamin C, polyphenols, and flavonoidsโall shown to improve cholesterol levels.
+Amla is high in vitamin C, polyphenols, flavonoids etc that help improve cholesterol levels.

 A study in the Indian Journal of Pharmacology showed amla significantly reduced LDL ("bad") cholesterol and triglycerides while raising HDL ("good") cholesterol.